Get a free, no obligation personal loan quote with rates as low as 9.99%

 If the CRA catches wind of your received funds that were not reported, they may send you a tax bill and charge you a penalty.
 In more serious cases, you could face legal trouble.

-For the most part, receiving large sums of money from outside of Canada shouldn’t be an issue, as long as you report your payments and properly file your taxes.
+For the most part, receiving large sums of money from outside of Canada shouldn’t be an issue.
+You should be fine as long as you report your payments and properly file your taxes.

 How To Report Large International Money Transfers?

 All banks and third-party providers that handle international money transfers are required to report transfers of at least $10,000 to the CRA and FINTRAC.
-As mentioned, it’s not your responsibility to report these transfers to the CRA and FINTRAC, since your bank will do that on your behalf when the funds are received.
+As mentioned, it’s not your responsibility to report these transfers to the CRA and FINTRAC.
+This is because your bank will do that on your behalf when the funds are received.

 Large Money Transfers And Capital Gains Tax

-When you make a profit after selling an asset of value, such as real estate or stocks, you’ll need to pay capital gains tax on half the amount you earned.
+When you make a profit after selling an asset of value, such as real estate or stocks, you’ll need to pay capital gains tax on half the amount you earned up to $250,000, and two-thirds on amounts over $250,000.
 That means half of the money will be taxed, while the other half is tax-free.

 To calculate capital gains tax, follow these steps: